 Use Case

-Standardize MuleSoft application names across the Veteran’s Affairs enterprise.
+Standardize MuleSoft application names across the VA Enterprise.
 The name of the application should be meaningful and should provide as much details about the purpose and use of the application as possible.

 Naming Criteria

 Since all MuleSoft applications are separated into Experience, Process and System applications, the naming convention should be aligned to these types of applications.